Coretta Scott King Award

-The Coretta Scott King Award is an annual award presented by the Ethnic & Multicultural Information Exchange Round Table, part of the American Library Association (ALA).
-Named for Coretta Scott King, wife of Martin Luther King Jr., this award recognizes outstanding books for young adults and children by African Americans that reflect the African-American experience.
-Awards are given both to authors and to illustrators.
+The Coretta Scott King Award is an annual award presented by the Coretta Scott King Book Award Round Table, part of the American Library Association (ALA).
+Named for Coretta Scott King, wife of Martin Luther King Jr., this award recognizes outstanding books for young adults and children by African Americans that reflect the African American experience.
+Awards are given both to authors and to illustrators for universal human values.

 The first author award was given in 1970.
 In 1974, the award was expanded to honor illustrators as well as authors.
 Starting in 1978, runner-up Author Honor Books have been recognized.
 Recognition of runner-up Illustrator Honor Books began in 1981.

 In addition, the Coretta Scott King Awards committee has given the Virginia Hamilton Award for Lifetime Achievement, starting in 2010, and beginning in 1996 an occasional John Steptoe Award for New Talent.

 Like the Newbery Medal and Caldecott Medal, the Coretta Scott King Awards have the potential to be used in classroom teaching and projects.

 History

 The idea for the Coretta Scott King Award came from Glyndon Flynt Greer, a school librarian in Englewood, New Jersey.
 At a meeting of the American Library Association in Atlantic City in 1969, Greer, librarian Mabel McKissick, and publisher John M. Carroll, lamented the lack of recognition for minority writers.
 No person of color had won either the Newbery or Caldecott Medals at that time.
 Before the conference ended, a group of African American librarians had formed to promote the creation of a new award.
 Among them were Augusta Braxton Baker, Charlemae Hill Rollins, and Virginia Lacy Jones.
 The award's name was intentionally chosen to honor recently assassinated Martin Luther King Jr. and his wife, Coretta Scott King.
-The name also commemorates the life of Dr. King and honors the dedication Coretta Scott King had to making the world a place that welcomes all people.

-It was particularly fitting that the first Coretta Scott King Award was presented to Lillie Patterson, a librarian in Baltimore, for her elementary level biography Martin Luther King, Jr.: Man of Peace.
-The award's first presentation was held during the 1970 New Jersey Library Association conference in Atlantic City, and its second at the corresponding conference in 1971.
-Early sponsors of the award included the New Jersey Library Association, and the library councils of the Englewood Middle School and Dwight Morrow High School.
+The name also commemorates the life of King Jr. and honors the dedication Coretta Scott King had to making the world a place that welcomes all people.
+The first Coretta Scott King Award was presented to Lillie Patterson, a librarian in Baltimore, for her elementary level biography Martin Luther King, Jr.: Man of Peace.

-With support from Roger McDonough, the third annual Coretta Scott King Award was presented during the American Library Association's 1972 Annual Conference in Chicago, Illinois.
-However, the award was not yet officially recognized by the ALA.
-As of 1972, Greer moved to Atlanta, Georgia.
-The award was briefly sponsored by the School of Library and Information Studies at Atlanta University.
-An awards committee and an advisory board of mostly local librarians were formed, co-chaired by Ella Gaines Yates.
+Early sponsors of the award included the New Jersey Library Association, and the library councils of the Englewood Middle School and Dwight Morrow High School.With support from Roger McDonough, the third annual Coretta Scott King Award was presented during the American Library Association's 1972 Annual Conference in Chicago, Illinois.
+The award was briefly sponsored by the School of Library and Information Studies at Atlanta University from 1974 to 1976.
+In 1976, a separate awards committee and an advisory board of mostly local librarians were formed, co-chaired by Ella Gaines Yates.